 Why do cetane numbers matter?

 The higher a fuel’s cetane number, the quicker it ignites — and that carries a variety of benefits for diesel equipment.
-From increased fuel economy to fewer emissions to better power output, fast combustion is key to a diesel engine’s performance.
+From increased fuel economy to fewer emissions to better power output, fast, clean combustion is key to a diesel engine’s performance.

 How to boost a fuel’s cetane number

-A safer approach to protecting your equipment investment is to use a Premium Diesel with cetane improver already built in.
-Cenex Roadmaster XL® and Cenex Ruby Fieldmaster® are both terminally injected with the optimal level of cetane improver as part of their multifunctional additive package.
+A safer approach to protecting your equipment investment is to use a premium diesel that offers a high cetane number already built in.
+CENEX ROADMASTER XL® and CENEX RUBY FIELDMASTER® are both terminally injected to offer a high cetane value as part of their multifunctional additive package.
 As a result, they provide a quicker, more complete burn.

 When it comes to maintaining equipment, fuel doesn’t need to be a mystery.
-For enhanced engine performance, the secret is in the cetane.
-To learn more, contact your local Cenex dealer.
+For enhanced engine performance, the secret is in a comprehensive additive package that offers a high cetane number.
+To learn more, contact your LOCAL CENEX DEALER.